Empyreal96/WP_Device_Portal/README.md

 - WDPWrapper I have slightly modified to report Platform as Windows for Unknown platforms
 - Thanks to [BAstifan](https://github.com/basharast) for help with Processes Table
 - The graphs were provided by [UWPQuickCharts](https://github.com/ailon/UWPQuickCharts)
+- Updates are using Octokit from Github
+- ArchiverPlus Library I can't remember which project it came from but it is/was on Github